ahmed-devolper6/Python3-Basic/README.md

 # Python3-Basic

-Python is a popular programming language , and you well find all basics santx on the awsome repo 🐍😉
+Python is a popular programming language , and you well find all basics syntax on the awesome repo 🐍😉

 ## Python Features